levimaaia/emailler/README-email.md

 ### Online Help

-The command Open Apple-? will show the help screen, with a summary of all the keyboard commands:
+The command `Open Apple`-? will show the help screen, with a summary of all the keyboard commands:

 <p align="center"><img src="img/email-help.png" alt="Email Help Screen" height="400px"></p>

 ### Main Menu Commands

+`EMAIL.SYSTEM` uses single character commands for most functions.
+Commands that involve invoking other helper applications use either the `Open Apple` or `Closed Apple` key as a modifier.
+The `Open Apple` key modifier is used for invoking helper applications that handle email, while the `Closed Apple` key is used for operations related to Usenet news.

  - Message Summary Screen:
    - Up arrow / `K` - Move the selection to the previous message.
 If this is the first message on the summary screen but this is not the first page, then load the previous page of messages and select the last item.